Jet: Multilevel Graph Partitioning on Graphics Processing Units: Conclusion

 \section{Conclusion}

-We develop a graph partitioning method that leverages GPU acceleration to decrease overall partitioning time, while delivering state-of-the-art partition quality.
-Our partitioner demonstrates superior quality on six of nine graph classes in our test set compared to four state-of-the-art partitioners, across six experiment configurations.
+We demonstrate a partitioner that leverages GPU acceleration to decrease partitioning time whilst delivering state-of-the-art partition quality.
+Our partitioner demonstrates superior quality on five of nine graph classes in our test set compared to several state-of-the-art partitioners, across six experiment configurations.
 Our runtimes are superior on all nine graph classes.
-We attribute these results primarily to our novel partition refinement algorithm, Jet.
-Jet builds on label propagation by addressing many common drawbacks, while optimizing for GPU scalability.
+We attribute these results to our novel partition refinement algorithm, Jet.
+Jet builds on label propagation by addressing many common drawbacks while optimizing for GPU scalability.
+Jet delivers cutsizes similar to or better than two state-of-the-art parallel implementations of FM refinement on six out of nine graph classes, and superior runtime on seven out of nine graph classes.
+We identify quality on two-dimensional mesh-like graphs as the primary weakness of Jet, which is consistent with other label propagation algorithms.
 Our partitioner is able to substantially reduce the time spent for initial partitioning by coarsening to extremely small graphs.
-In future work, we plan to investigate graph learning to enhance the Jet afterburner heuristic.
-We also plan to adapt Jet and our partitioner for multilayer network partitioning, multi-constraint partitioning, and multi-GPU execution.
+We plan to investigate methods to enhance Jet's quality and to demonstrate Jet in a distributed memory partitioner.